Centennial Olympic Park#8 in Best Things To Do in Atlanta

-Sandwiched between the Georgia Aquarium and the CNN Center is the Centennial Olympic Park, a 21-acre patch of land that features lush paths of grass, artwork, pools and fountains.
+Located across the street from the College Football Hall of Fame in downtown Atlanta is Centennial Olympic Park, a 21-acre patch of land that features lush paths of grass, artwork, pools and fountains.
 The park was originally built for the 1996 Olympic Games and was a centerpiece of the festivities; now, it's one of the most visited areas of the city.
 One of the park's most well-known elements is the Fountain of Rings, made up of 251 water jets.
 Every day, four water shows choreographed to various songs take place.